LockBox-CS-S7/lockbox-frontend/README.md

 This is the frontend used by the LockBox project with RBAC using Auth0.

-This project was created from one of the template apps from Auth0 to make the integrating easier.
+This project was created from one of the template apps from Auth0 to make integrating easier.